CanevottiAlessia/Streamlit-miR-RF/README.md

 - not conserved in *Macaca mulatta* and *Lemur catta*
 - is classified as structurally stable (R or D)
 - displays expression across multiple neuro-endocrine tissues

-This subset can be used both to inspect known brain-associated miRNAs and to identify additional candidates sharing similar annotation profiles.